zelzhan/slido/README.md

 ## Generate a library

-Run `nx g @nrwl/react:lib my-lib` to generate a library.
+Run `nx g @nrwl/nest:lib my-lib` to generate a library.

-> You can also use any of the plugins above to generate libraries as well.

-Libraries are sharable across libraries and applications.
-They can be imported from `@slido/mylib`.

 ## Development server

 Run `nx serve my-app` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

-## Code scaffolding

-Run `nx g @nrwl/react:component my-component --project=my-app` to generate a new component.

 ## Build